ceoche/bvalid/README.md

     BValidatorBuilder<Author> authorValidatorBuilder = new BValidatorBuilder<>(Author.class)
             .addAssertion(Author::isNameValid, "Author's name must be defined.");
     BValidator<Library> bValidator = new BValidatorBuilder<>(Library.class)
+            .setObjectName(
-            .setBusinessObjectName("library") // optional, but we recommend to set it for better error messages.
+                    "library") // optional, but we recommend to set it for better error messages.
             .addMember("books", Library::getBooks,
                     new BValidatorBuilder<>(Book.class)
                             .addAssertion(Book::isAuthorValid, "Author must be defined.")